-Student number planning

-16. Minimum and maximum student numbers per intake point and/or academic year should be agreed with the University through the Executive, with discussions facilitated through the relevant Partnership Management Group.
+Student number planning 16.
+Minimum and maximum student numbers per intake point and/or academic year should be agreed with the University through the Executive, with discussions facilitated through the relevant Partnership Management Group.
 Target student numbers for each intake point, within any agreed student number cap, should be notified to the University in accordance with the timelines specified by the University.

-Tuition fees and student finance

-17. Tuition fees for all partnership programmes should be agreed with the University, with discussions facilitated through the relevant Partnership Management Group.

-18. For UK partnerships where students are accessing student finance via the University, tuition fees are paid in accordance with the University's Tuition Fee Policy.
+Framework for operational management of partnership provision Version 1.1 (October 2023) Tuition fees and student finance 17.
+Tuition fees for all partnership programmes should be agreed with the University, with discussions facilitated through the relevant Partnership Management Group. - 18.
+For UK partnerships where students are accessing student finance via the University, tuition fees are paid in accordance with the University's Tuition Fee Policy.
 The partner institution is responsible for providing guidance to applicants on fees and financial support and for conducting fee status assessment prior to recommending to the University that an offer to study on the relevant course is made.
-Students will be eligible to apply for relevant financial support funds in accordance with guidance provided by the University.

-19. For all other partnerships (including international partnerships), students will normally pay tuition fees to the partner institution.
+Students will be eligible to apply for relevant financial support funds in accordance with guidance provided by the University. - 19.
+For all other partnerships (including international partnerships), students will normally pay tuition fees to the partner institution.
 The partner institution should ensure that all information on tuition fees is clear and accessible to applicants.

-Marketing, recruitment and admissions

-20. The partner institution is required to adhere to the University's publicity protocol within the relevant partnership agreement.
-The protocol is designed to support and guide the partner institution in promoting the partnership arrangement with the University and associated courses, and has been informed by the UK Quality Code for Higher Education and the Competition and Markets Authority (CMA) Guidance for Higher Education Institutions.

-21. Entry requirements for courses delivered within partners are agreed by the University as part of the initial course validation process.
-Any subsequent changes are subject to approval by the University.

-22. Any applications for recognition of prior learning (RPL) should be considered through the University's Recognition of Prior Learning Policy.
-The relevant Course Leader at the partner institution is normally responsible for initial assessment of applications for RPL, with the University's Link Tutor granting final approval for all straightforward cases not requiring consideration under the University's RPL Panel.

-23. The partner institution is responsible for recruiting students to courses in accordance with approved entry criteria and the admissions process agreed with the University.
-The partner is normally responsible for screening applications (including the conduct of interviews where necessary) and making recommendations to the University regarding offers of study.
+Marketing, recruitment and admissions - 20.
+The partner institution is required to adhere to the University's publicity protocol within the relevant partnership agreement.
+The protocol is designed to support and guide the partner institution in promoting the partnership arrangement with the University and associated courses, and has been informed by the UK Quality Code for Higher Education and the Competition and Markets Authority (CMA) Guidance for Higher Education Institutions. - 21.
+Entry requirements for courses delivered within partners are agreed by the University as part of the initial course validation process.
+Any subsequent changes are subject to approval by the University. - 22.
+Any applications for recognition of prior learning (RPL) should be considered through the University's Recognition of Prior Learning Policy.
+The relevant Course Leader at the partner institution is normally responsible for initial assessment of applications for RPL, with the University's Link Tutor granting final approval for all straightforward cases not requiring consideration under the University's RPL Panel. - 23.
+The partner institution is responsible for recruiting students to courses in accordance with approved entry criteria and the admissions process agreed with the University.
+The partner is normally responsible for screening applications (including the conduct of interviews where necessary) and making recommendations to the University regarding offers 4 Version 1.1 (October 2023) Owner: Centre for Academic and International Partnerships of study.
 The University retains the right to make final decisions on admission to partner courses.